Our Patient Participation Report:

 5. Detail the steps taken by the contractor to provide an opportunity for the PRG to discuss the contents of the action plan

 Opportunity for the patient participation group to discuss our action plan/s occurs during group meetings.
 These occur several times a year.
 We encourage as many of our group members to attend as possible.
 Our meeting minutes are circulated to all members after the meeting to ensure that everyone is aware of what has been discussed.
-Over the past year our meetings have taken place on 12th April 2011, 3rd October 2011, 28th November 2011 and 19th March 2012.

 6. Provide details of the action plan setting out how the findings or proposals arising out of the local practice survey can be implemented and, if appropriate, reasons why any such findings or proposals should not be implemented